Allaa-boutaleb/allaa-boutaleb.github.io/_pages/about.md

 * **Movies:** *12 Angry Men, Prisoners, There Will Be Blood, Manchester by the Sea, The Lighthouse*
 * **Music:** My playlists are an eclectic mix of Heavy Metal, Hip Hop, and Drum & Bass.

-If you happen to share any of these interests, we'll have plenty to talk about (aside from work) while cracking open a cold one!
+If you happen to share any of these interests, we'll have plenty to talk about (aside from work related stuff) while cracking open a cold one!